asyncapi/parser-js/README.md

 ---

 Use this package to parse and validate AsyncAPI documents —either YAML or JSON— in your Node.js or browser application.
+Updated bundle for the browser is always attached to the GitHub Release.

 > This package doesn't support AsyncAPI 1.x.